 Marshmallows with dinner is definitely an idea we can get behind.
 But when it comes to Thanksgiving, a little moderation makes sense.
 After all, we have save room for pie.

-This lightened-up take on a classic sweet potato casserole is a slightly healthier, and still just as delicious as you want it to be.
+This lightened-up take on a classic sweet potato casserole is slightly healthier, and still just as delicious as you want it to be.
 Since I dialed down the sugar, the natural flavor of the sweet potatoes really shines.

 What you need to know